justabread/python-neptun-controller/README.md

 Python script to control websites without a user.

 ///USUAGE
-Step 1: Open login.json and fill out the empty fields with your NEPTUN credentials.
+* Step 1: Open login.json and fill out the empty fields with your NEPTUN credentials.
-Step 2: Open a command line and navigate to the repository.
+* Step 2: Open a command line and navigate to the repository.
-Step 3: Type python main.py ["NEPTUN PAGE NAME"] "SERVER NUMBER" where NEPTUN PAGE NAME and SERVER NUMBER are filled in with one of the recognized commands(see page bottom).
+* Step 3: Type python main.py "NEPTUN PAGE NAME" "SERVER NUMBER" where NEPTUN PAGE NAME and SERVER NUMBER are filled in with one of the recognized commands(see page bottom).
+Example:  python main.py "tárgyfelvétel" "1"
-Step 4: Press enter to run the script and enjoy!
+* Step 4: Press enter to run the script and enjoy!

+///RECOGNIZED COMMANDS
+* NEPTUN PAGE NAME
+*   órarend
+*   leckekönyv
+*   tárgyfelvétel

+*  SERVER NUMBER
+*     1
+*     2
+*     3